tmgthb/Autonomous-Agents/README.md

 - HAPLAN: Human-AI coordination using Conventions.
 Humans communicate roles & tasksof individuals before starting a task to be completed.
 Humans create Conventions.
 - Builds a Convention (an action-plan) to guide AI/human using task requirements, human preferences, number of agents and other information for a better understanding of tasks & responsibilities of each agent/human.
 - Assigns sub-problems to own sessions.
+Convention is first confirmed with human.

 ---